 The EU and Kiribati are discussing how to collaborate more closely in multilateral fora on these and other issues.

-Following the mid-term review of the 10th EDF, Kiribati received a top-up of €2.5m for the water sanitation programme, and €4.2m has also been allocated under the Millennium Development Goals Initiative.
+Following the mid-term review of the 10th European Development Fund (EDF), Kiribati received a top-up of €2.5m for the water sanitation programme, and €4.2m has also been allocated under the Millennium Development Goals Initiative.